 - iv.
 Analyze and reflect on your teaching - To complete this assignment you will gather data on student learners related to readiness, interests, and learner profiles through observations, pre-assessment and formative assessment data.
 With colleagues, Teacher Candidates will consider pre-assessment data and their knowledge of learners to plan a unit of instruction.
 The unit of instruction (minimum of 10 days) should include a unit rationale, unit goals and objectives, detailed daily lesson plans with specific goals and objectives for each instructional block, a clear formative and summative assessment plan.
 Evidence of differentiated instructional approaches should guide the unit's creation.
-Following implementation of the unit, teacher candidates will analyze their student data and examine the impact of their instruction on student learning.
-The unit should also include a plan for future instruction with specific attention to extending or revisiting specific instructional objectives.
+Following implementation of the unit, teacher candidates will analyze their student data and examine the impact of their instruction with specific attention to extending or revisiting specific instructional objectives.